elixirschool/elixirschool/en/lessons/basics/collections.md

 ## Tuples

-Tuples are similar to lists but are stored contiguously in memory.
+Tuples are similar to lists, but are stored contiguously in memory.
 This makes accessing their length fast but modification expensive; the new tuple must be copied entirely to memory.
 Tuples are defined with curly braces:

 ```elixir
 iex> {3.14, :pie, "Apple"}